Efficient Information Retrieval for Sensing via Continuous Measurement: Quantum Fisher Information of the Emission Field---Proofs and Extensions

-In this appendix we prove our formula for the efficient calculation of the QFI of the environment, Eq.~\eqref{eq: envQFI_fomula}.
-Noticing that the global state Eq.~\eqref{eq:MPSglobal} is an entangled state of the system and the environment, let us formally write down its Schmidt decomposition as
+Here we prove the fidelity formula Eq.~\eqref{eq: envQFI_fomula}, which is the key for the calculation of the QFI of the emission field (environment).
+Noticing that the global state Eq.~\eqref{eq:MPSglobal} is an entangled state of the sensor and the environment, let us formally write down its Schmidt decomposition as